stoeps13/connections-doc/source/admin/admin/t_admin_profiles_configure_board.md

     profile.board
     :   Enables or disables the Profiles recent updates feature.

+        !!! note
-        **Note:** Configuring this property does not affect the ability to post status messages.
+    Configuring this property does not affect the ability to post status messages.

         This property takes a string value.
 Possible values include: